ionic-team/ionic-docs/docs/api/toast.md

 #### Role

 `ion-toast` has `role="status"` and `aria-live="polite"` set on the inner `.toast-content` element.
 This causes screen readers to only announce the toast message and header.
-Buttons and icons will not be announced.
+Buttons and icons will not be announced when the toast is presented.

 `aria-live` causes screen readers to announce the content of the toast when it is updated.
 However, since the attribute is set to `'polite'`, screen readers should not interrupt the current task.